zuozhenggh/learning-library/developer-library/converged-db-on-premises/modernize/coherance-labs/features/features.md

 ### Proceed to Next Lab

-## Lab 4: Java 8 features
+## **Step 6**: Test Java 8 features

-### Introduction: The Coherence Java 8 features Lab illustrates how to use the Java streams when querying and processing cache entries. how Lambda features can be used to simplify common Coherence tasks and how to query and process cache entries
+The Coherence Java 8 features Lab illustrates how to use the Java streams when querying and processing cache entries. how Lambda features can be used to simplify common Coherence tasks and how to query and process cache entries

-### Objective: How Lambda features can be used in a Cache to simplify common Coherence tasks and how to query and process cache entries
+How Lambda features can be used in a Cache to simplify common Coherence tasks and how to query and process cache entries

-### Estimated Time: 5 - 10 mins

-### Pre-requisites:  Verify Environment has been Completed.

-### Lab Steps:

-### Step 1.
-Start a cache server First Terminal window:
+### Start Cache Server:

 First Terminal Window: